mw9385/20195034--MinwooKim/README.md

 ### Saving models
 The default location of the saved model is not speficifed.
-You could change the saved_model directory using the arguments `--model-dir={Location where you want}`.
+You could change the saved_model directory using the arguments `--model-dir {Location where you want}`.